ImKyle4815/ArtifactEnsemble/Package/README.md

 ## Artifacts:
 - Artifact of Bazaar:
-    Adds a scrapper and cleansing pool to the bazaar.
+    Adds a scrapper, cleansing pool, and void chest to the bazaar.
 - Artifact of Corruption:
     Spawns a Lunar Pod after waves 2, 4, 8, and 10, and a Void Chest every 5 waves for each player (Simulacrum only).
 - Artifact of Fortune: